alexvmcleod/alexvmcleod/README.md

-Into AI, GIS, and Operating Systems!
+Into AI, CAD, and Nuclear Power!